edanalytics/earthmover_edfi_bundles/assessments/iStation/README.md

 - OUTPUT_DIR: Where output files will be written
 - BUNDLE_DIR: Parent folder of the bundle, where `earthmover.yaml` lives
 - INPUT_FILE: The assessment file to be mapped
+- API_YEAR: The school year when the assessments were taken
 - SUBJECT: `reading` or `spanish`.
 Istation's English reading and Spanish Lectura assessments are both supported.
 Defaults to `reading`.

 ### Optional